-- Technical (curriculum, professional development, counselor education);
+- Technical (curriculum, availability of technology, counselor education);

 - Belief systems (stereotypes about what type of student can do computer science, low expectations);

-- Political (policy changes that must occur to institutionalize computer science learning at the high school level, especially in schools with high numbers of students of color).
+- Political (policy changes that must occur to institutionalize computer science learning at the high school level, especially in schools with high numbers of students of color);